UtrechtUniversity/yoda-clienttools/README.md

 up report generation.

 ```
-usage: yreport_intake [-h] [-y {1.7,1.8,1.9}] [-p] -s STUDY [-c CACHE]
+usage: yreport_intake [-h] [-y {1.7,1.8,1.9,1.10}] [-p] -s STUDY [-c CACHE]

 Generates a report of the contents of an intake collection.

-optional arguments:
+options:
   -h, --help            show this help message and exit
-  -y {1.7,1.8,1.9}, --yoda-version {1.7,1.8,1.9}
+  -y {1.7,1.8,1.9,1.10}, --yoda-version {1.7,1.8,1.9,1.10}
                         Override Yoda version on the server
   -p, --progress        Show progress updates.
   -s STUDY, --study STUDY
                         Study to process
   -c CACHE, --cache CACHE
                         Local cache directory.
 Can be used to retrieve
-                        previously collected information on datasets, in order
+                        previously collected information on datasets, in
-                        to speed up report generation.
-The script will also
+                        order to speed up report generation.
+The script will
-                        store newly collected dataset information in the
+                        also store newly collected dataset information in the
                         cache.
 ```

 ### yreport\_linecount